borarotana/roadmap-for-frontend/Calculator /README.md

-# 📁 My First Web Project
+# 📁 My Calculator Project
 This is a basic calculator website I built using HTML, CSS, and JavaScript.
 The goal is to learn how to build and structure web pages.